How to calm aggression in nursing patients: Tips for successful de-escalation

 Emotional control

-Even if your patient's behavior is bothering you, don't show anger or frustration.
-Remain friendly and focused.
+Even if the behavior Burdened by your patient, don't show anger or frustration.
+Stay friendly and focused.
 Your level-headed attitude shows that you are in control.

 Words not deeds